chendahan/augboost_ML_Project/README.md

 model.predict(X_val)
 ```

-In the file 'notebook for experiments.ipynb' there is example of code for running experiments with AugBoost.
+In the file 'notebook for experiments.ipynb' there is an example of code for running experiments with AugBoost.